 All competitors may be required to share the duties of Scorer or Referee, on a roster basis, as required.
+Scorers and Referees should make themselves familiar with this Rule Book and have a reasonable understanding of the rules.

 5.2 HANDLOADING